 Derek Cheung.
-Mr. Cheung, who was the Chief Executive Officer and a Director of Silver Crest prior to the closing of the Business Combination, has served as a member of our Board since September 2022.
-Mr. Cheung has over 20 years of experience in private equity and investment banking.
+Mr. Cheung has served as a member of our Board since we have been a public company.
+He was previously the Chief Executive Officer and a director of Silver Crest Acquisition Corporation and has over 20 years of experience in private equity and investment banking.
 Since 2019, he has been a Managing Director at Ascendent Capital Partners, focused on global alternative investment opportunities.
-Previously, from 2013 to 2018, Mr. Cheung was the Chief Investment Officer at Verdant Capital Group Limited, a private investment firm based in Hong Kong, managing and overseeing a global portfolio of private equity, public equity and venture capital investments.
-During that time, he also served on the board of directors and as the responsible officer and the portfolio manager of Verdant Capital Management Limited, an asset management company licensed with the Securities and Futures Commission in Hong Kong, as well as the board of directors of Bosera Asset Management, one of the largest mutual fund companies in China.
-Prior to that, from 2008 to 2013, Mr. Cheung was an executive director of the Greater China private equity group at D. E. Shaw & Co, focused on China and overseas opportunities.
-Mr. Cheung started his career as a mergers and acquisitions banker in the New York office of Credit Suisse First Boston, where he advised major U.S. retail and consumer companies on their China acquisition strategies, before joining the Hong Kong office of J.P.
-Morgan, focused on Greater China mergers and acquisitions.
+Previously, from 2013 to 2018, Mr. Cheung was the Chief Investment Officer at Verdant Capital Group Limited, managing a global portfolio of private equity, public equity and venture capital investments.
+Prior to that, from 2008 to 2013, Mr. Cheung was an executive director at D. E. Shaw & Co.
+Mr. Cheung started his career at Credit Suisse First Boston in New York, before joining J.P.
+Morgan in Hong Kong.
 Mr. Cheung received Bachelor of Science degrees in mathematics and economics from the Massachusetts Institute of Technology.

-Other than Yongchen Lu, Dong Li, Bin He, Meizi Zhu and Eric Haibing Wu, who are based in mainland China, and Derek Cheung, who is based in Hong Kong, none of THIL's officers or directors are located in mainland China or Hong Kong.
+Other than Yongchen Lu, Dong Li, Meizi Zhu and Eric Haibing Wu, who are based in mainland China, and Derek Cheung, who is based in Hong Kong, none of THIL's officers or directors are located in mainland China or Hong Kong.